walela/chemondis-coding-challenge/README.md

 - [x] also the photos owner, album and title are shown

 ## Other Requirements
-- [] to run the project via docker
+- [x] to run the project via docker
 - [x] documentation

+# Implementation